 Nursing at the Mount

 The Mount produces highly competent nursing graduates who are successful on the NCLEX-RN exam.
-Our graduates are employed as staff nurses, research nurses, and nurse midwives.
+Our graduates are employed as nurses in a variety of settings.
 Many go on to complete master’s degrees, or work as nurse practitioners, clinical nurse specialists, and nurse educators.
-The Baccalaureate degree in Nursing, the Master's degree in Nursing, and the post-graduate APRN certificate programs at Mount Saint Mary College are accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).

 ENG 1010: College Writing